 Traditionally, one catches a wild Pokémon by battling them and throwing an empty Pokéball at them.
 Read on for some special edge cases.

-During the Trainer phase of Battling, the Main Character throws an empty pokéball.
+During the Trainer phase of Battling with a wild Pokemon, the Main Character throws an empty pokéball.
 The Trainer then rolls their Empathy stat and the Pokémon rolls HP.
 The GM also adds the Pokémon's Bond with the trainer to that trainer's empathy roll.
 If the empathy roll beats the HP roll, the Pokémon is captured.

 A Bond of 3 or higher will always succeed.